macOS Mojave Patcher Tool for Unsupported Macs*This utility is provided to anyone free of charge, however if you'd like to donate, you can do so here:

-If you are currently running 10.14.1, you can simply use the Software Update pane of System Preferences to apply the 10.14.2 update.
+If you are currently running 10.14.1, you can simply use the Software Update pane of System Preferences (if using APFS) to apply the 10.14.2 update.
 Once the update is installed, you will most likely need to re-apply post-install patches to get the system to boot again.
 This process is detailed in steps 8 - 10 above.
-If you are currently running 10.14.0, you'll need to proceed with the 10.14.1 update method described below.
+If you are currently running 10.14.0, or are using a non-AFPS volume, you'll need to proceed with the 10.14.1 update method described below.

 The Mojave 10.14.1 update does NOT install properly on unsupported machines, and could result in an unbootable OS.
 If you want to install the 10.14.1 update (and are not currently running 10.14.1), perform the following steps:

 • Download the latest version of Mojave Patcher

 • Download the installer using the Tools menu of Mojave Patcher • Create a patched USB installer